fingerskier/manthra/README.md

   Rudyard Kipling

 It's better to be a warrior in a garden than a gardener in a war.
+  Sun Tzu

 fortis fortuna adiuvat
+_fortune favors the bold_

 Never say never because limits, like fears, are most often an illusion.
 	Michael Jordan

 Reading maketh a full man;
 speaking a ready man;
 writing, an exact man.
 	Francis Bacon

 Do the difficult things while they are easy and do the great things while they are small.
 A journey of a thousand miles must begin with a single step.
 	Lao Tzu

-When boiled
+When boiled:
-...a carrot gets softer
+* a carrot gets softer
-...an egg gets harder
+* an egg gets harder
-...and coffee changes the water itself
+* and coffee changes the water itself

 The reasonable man adapts himself to the world;
 the unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man.
 	George Bernard Shaw

 You can easily judge the character of a man by how he treats those who can do nothing for him.